MajedAlqawasmi/stock_market/README.md

 ## The Answers

-The answers to all question can be fout in [this notebook](https://github.com/MajedAlqawasmi/stock_market/blob/main/Stock_case_study.ipynb)
+The answers to all question can be found in [this notebook](https://github.com/MajedAlqawasmi/stock_market/blob/main/Stock_case_study.ipynb)